2027 census of India: Caste enumeration

 During the 2024 general elections, the inclusion of a caste census became a key demand of the opposition INDIA alliance led by the Congress.

 On April 30 2025, Cabinet Committee on Political Affairs decided to include caste enumeration (caste census) in forthcoming census exercise.
+The 2027 census will record individual's specific jati rather than broad categories, like OBC or Upper caste.

+The open text format for collecting caste (except SC & ST) data, instead of predefined drop-down list according to a master list of castes, for enumeration of caste is widely criticised by Opposition political parties of India and others.
+Tamil Nadu Legislative assembly & Telangana Legislative assembly passed resolutions against use of open text format in enumeration of caste data that can result like multiple entries and unusable flawed data like in 2011 Socio Economic and Caste Census.
+The list of 4635 castes are recorded in The People of India project by Anthropological Survey of India which also include 2203 Upper castes list.

 Delays

-The 2021 census is the first census to ever be postponed in India since its beginning under the British in 1872.
+The 2021 census is the first census to ever be postponed in India since its beginning under the British in 1871.
 Even during the Second World War, the census of India was held in 1941 as scheduled, although the tabulations of the results of the 1941 census were incomplete compared to the detailed reports published after the 1931 census.
 Before the census, according to the rules, the boundaries of administrative units are to be frozen before conducting a census; this was initially supposed to have happened on 31 December 2019, with the states having to update these changes to the Registrar General of India by 31 January 2020.
 The house listing phase or the first phase of the census along with the NPR was to be conducted between April 1, 2020, and September 30, 2020, with the population enumeration or second phase in February 2021 and a revision round in March 2021.
 However following the COVID-19 pandemic, the Central government postponed the house listing phase of the census exercise, before the census in its entirety was postponed to 2022 However the census was never conducted in 2022 as it was repeatedly delayed.
 The deadline to freeze administrative boundaries was first extended to 31 December 2020, then to 31 March 2021, then further extended to 30 June, then to 31 December of the same year until it was extended to 30 June 2022, after which it was extended to 31 December 2022, and then another extension was granted till 30 June 2023.
 The exercise was then given a further extension to 1 January 2024, this was followed by another extension to 30 June 2024.
 Based on a Reuters report citing government officials, it was expected that the census would begin in September 2024, however no final approval was given for this timeline.